Neurophysiology monitoring during surgery

-The monitoring involves sending small electrical signals up and down the spinal cord throughout surgery to ensure it responds properly.
-The responses that we obtain are called ‘evoked potentials’ and these signals can be recorded through the scalp and muscles using special techniques.
+The monitoring involves sending small electrical signals up and down the nerves throughout surgery to ensure that they send and respond to signals properly.
+The responses that are obtained are called ‘evoked potentials’.
+These signals can be recorded through the scalp and muscles using special techniques.

 The day of the operation

-When your child is under anaesthetic, a Clinical Physiologist (CP) will place small stimulating and recording needle electrodes in the arms, legs and scalp.
-Your child will be asleep throughout and will not feel this.
-The needles we use are sterile, for single use only and will be disposed of safely after the surgery.
+When the patient is under anaesthetic, a clinical physiologist will place small stimulating and recording needle electrodes in the arms, legs and scalp.
+The patient will be asleep throughout and will not feel this.
+The needles are sterile, for single use only, and will be disposed of safely after the surgery.

 Asking for your consent

-Your surgeon will ask permission for the surgery and spinal cord monitoring procedure before the operation.
+Your surgeon will ask permission for the surgery and for the neurophysiology monitoring procedure before the operation.
 They will explain the risks and benefits and you will have the opportunity to ask any questions during this meeting.
 They will then ask you to sign a consent form.

 What does the test involve?

-There two main types of evoked potential that we monitor during orthopaedic and neurosurgery spinal surgery:
+There two main types of evoked potential that we monitor during orthopaedic surgery and neurosurgery: